Virgilkll/FUTURE_ML_02/README.md

-# Customer Churn Prediction
+# Churn Prediction System

 Customer Churn Prediction System

 Machine Learning | Data Analytics | Business Intelligence

-📌 Project Overview
+* Project Overview
 Customer churn is a critical challenge for subscription-based businesses such as telecom, banking, and SaaS companies.
 This project builds an end-to-end churn prediction system that identifies customers likely to churn and provides business-ready insights using Machine Learning, Python, and Power BI.